ucsb-cs32/s21/_lab/lab00.md

 issues.

 ### Step 0c: Creating your Gradescope account

+We will use gradescope for *some* of the labs this quarter, not all.
+Pay attention to whether an assignment is submitted to gradescope or github!

+*This lab will be auto graded with gradescope.*

 I have manually added everyone (using your UCSB email accounts) currently enrolled in the course to the Gradescope system.
 You should